Hewitt School: History

 In 1908, Caroline Danella Hewitt (1872 - 1961) came from Barford, Warwickshire, England, United Kingdom to the United States as a private tutor to the prominent Hoffman family of Tuxedo Park, New York.

 In 1920, after more than a decade in that position, and at the suggestion of the Hoffman family, Hewitt began private classes for children in a townhouse on the Upper East Side, establishing a small kindergarten for boys and girls located at the Mannes Music School.
 At this time, her school was referred to as Miss Hewitt's Classes.
-Over time, the school expanded and began to exclusively educate girls.
+Over time, the school expanded and began to educate exclusively girls.

 In 1942, Hewitt retired and was succeeded by faculty member Charlotte Comfort.
 In 1950, Miss Hewitt's Classes was granted a charter as a nonprofit corporation.
 In 1951, the school moved to its current location at 45 East 75th Street.

 In 1955, Miss Hewitt's Classes became The Hewitt School.

 Campus

 The Hewitt School is housed in four connected buildings on the Upper East Side of Manhattan.

 The campus has evolved significantly since its founding.
-Initially housed in a brownstone at 68 East 79th Street to accommodate growing enrollment, the school moved in 1951 to its current location at 45 East 75th Street, a site funded by community patrons and the heirs of Dr. Earnest Stillman.
+Initially housed in a brownstone at 68 East 79th Street to accommodate growing enrollment, the school moved in 1951 to its current location at 45 East 75th Street.
 Through the late 20th century, the campus expanded with the addition of the Gregory Building in 1968 and a vertical expansion in 1976.
-Renovations in the 1980s modernized classrooms and added performing arts facilities, reflecting the school's commitment to providing state-of-the-art educational spaces for its students.
+Renovations in the 1980s modernized classrooms and added performing arts facilities.